pirafrank/fpiracom/_posts/2019-06-03-wwdc19-keynote-announcements.md

 ---
-title: What's new from WWDC19 keynote
+title: What's new from WWDC19 keynote [Updated]
 subtitle: Today's announcements in one page
 description: Read what's has been announced at the WWDC19 keynote
 category: ["Articles"]